cloud66/help-old/_posts/toolbelt/toolbelt-database-management.md

 <h3 id="usage">Usage</h3>

 <pre class="prettyprint">
-$ cx slave-resync [-s &lt;stack&gt;] [--db-type &lt;database type&gt;] &lt;slave server name&gt;
+$ cx databases resync-slave [-s &lt;stack&gt;] &lt;slave server name&gt;
 </pre>

 Re-syncs the specified slave database server with its master database server.

-From time-to-time your slave db server might go out of sync with its master.
+From time-to-time your slave database may go out of sync with its master.
 This action attempts to re-sync your specified slave server.
-This can happen depending on many factors (such as DB size, frequency of change, networking between servers etc)
+This can happen depending on many factors (such as DB size, frequency of change, networking between servers etc).

 The server provided must have already been configured as a replication slave via the Cloud 66 UI.
 Providing the database type is optional and is only necessary for shared servers where we can't automatically determine the target database type.